sasharifkhan/sasharifkhan/README.md

 Hi there!
 I'm a passionate web developer with a love for creating beautiful, user-friendly websites and applications.
 With a keen eye for detail and a drive for innovation, I strive to push the boundaries of web development.

-- 🔭 Currently working on: Awesome web projects
+- 🔭 Currently working on: Web Automation Bot Development Projects.
-- 🌱 Currently learning: Advanced JavaScript, React, and Node.js
+- 🌱 Currently learning: Advanced API and Flutter Animation.
-- 💬 Ask me about: Web development, JavaScript, and design
+- 💬 Ask me about: Web Automation Bot Development & Application Development
-- 📫 Reach me on facebook: [Shihad Hasan](https://www.facebook.com/profile.php?id=100076352076772)
+- 📫 Reach me on facebook: [Shariful Islam]((https://www.facebook.com/s.khan.o07))

 ## Skills